Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Experiments

-When comparing two termination conditions in the adaptive ensemble, the confidence-level-based condition eliminates the burden of the parameter tuning compared to the naive threshold-based condition in addition to the benefit of the reduced computation cost.
+When comparing the two early-exit conditions in adaptive ensembling, the confidence-level-based condition eliminated the burden of parameter tuning better compared with the naive threshold-based condition in addition to the benefit of the reduced computation cost.
 Obviously, how to decide the best threshold $T$ is the most important problem for the static-threshold-based condition.
-The threshold $T$ can be used as a knob to control the tradeoff between the accuracy and the computation cost, but the static threshold tuning is highly dependent on the dataset and task.
-From figure \ref{tradeoff}, for example, $T=80\%$ seems to be a reasonable choice for ILSVRC 2012, but it is a problematic choice for CIFAR-10.
-For the confidence-level-based condition, the confidence level also controls the tradeoff.
-However, the differences in the computation cost and the improvements in accuracy due to the choice of the confidence level are much less significant and less sensitive to the current task than the differences due to the static threshold.
-Hence task-dependent fine tuning of the confidence level is not as important as the tuning of the static threshold.
+The threshold $T$ can be used as a knob to control the trade-off between accuracy and computation cost, but the static threshold tuning is highly dependent on the dataset and task.
+From Figure \ref{tradeoff}, for example, $T=90\%$ or $T=95\%$ seem to have been a reasonable choice for ILSVRC 2012, but it was a problematic choice for CIFAR-10.
+For the confidence-level-based condition, the confidence level also controlled the trade-off.
+However, the differences in the computation cost and the improvements in accuracy due to the choice of the confidence level were much less significant and less sensitive to the current task than the differences due to the static threshold.
+Hence, task-dependent fine tuning of the confidence level is not as important as the tuning of the static threshold.
 The easier (or no) tuning of the parameter is an important advantage of the confidence-level-based condition.